 Where there are two or more beneficiaries of a trust deposit, the interest of each beneficiary is treated as if it were a separate deposit for the purpose of deposit insurance, provided certain disclosure requirements are met.
-The records of the member institution must disclose the information in a), b) and c) above, together with the interest of each beneficiary in the deposit.
+The records of the member institution must disclose the information as prescribed in the Co-owned and Trust Disclosure By-law, , together with the interest of each beneficiary in the deposit.
 Each member institution must consider its funding model and deposit liability structure/records to estimate the volume of insured multi-beneficiary trust deposits.